Doing an MSc Thesis

 In 2018, Lys Egholm Andersen and Alina Gabriela Ciobanu did a thesis on “Echo: guided self awareness.
 Using personal data to support client self awareness through therapy“.
 This is a very good example of what I would call a ‘design thesis’ because it details the design of a specific app, including the design process and methods applied.
 It also contains good examples of the different “design artifacts”, including the entire overview and micro-interactions of the final design.

-A more recent (2020) example is the thesis “Breaking the cycle of Addiction by Design” by Margarita Genova and Nermen Ghoniem who did a very thorough design process and produced a set of impressive design artefacts.
+A more recent (2020) example is the thesis “Breaking the Cycle of Addiction by Design” by Margarita Genova and Nermen Ghoniem who did a very thorough design process and produced a set of impressive design artifacts.

 Technology